 During the year ended December 31, 2018, all of these derivative options were exercised.
-This resulted in gross proceeds of \$26,109, the issuance of 19,441 common shares and a non-cash, unrealized gain on the extinguishment of the remaining derivative liability of \$167,131.
+This resulted in gross proceeds of \$26,109, the issuance of 19,441 common shares and a non-cash, realized gain on the extinguishment of the remaining derivative liability of \$167,131.

 During the fiscal years ended December 31, 2011 and 2010, the Company issued 35,892 and 28,796, respectively, options to contractors with a Canadian dollar denominated strike price.
 Consequently, the Company had derivatives relating to these options since the strike price is denominated in a currency other than the US dollar functional currency of the Company.
 While there is an exception to this rule for employees in ASU 2010-13 "Compensation-Stock Compensation (Topic 718): Effect of Denominating the exercise price of a share-based payment award in the currency of the market in which the underlying equity security trades", no such exception exists for contractors.
 These options were marked to market until the earlier of their expiry or exercise.
 All Canadian denominated options issued to contractors fully vested at issuance and were to expire seven years from date of issuance.
-The fair value of these options at December 31, 2018 and December 31, 2017 was \$0 and \$167,131, respectively.
-The unrealized gain for these options for the year ended December 31, 2018 was \$167,131.
-There was a loss on these options for the year ended December 31, 2017 of \$133,697.
+The fair value of these options at December 31, 2019 and December 31, 2018 was \$167,131.

-The following is a summary of Canadian denominated contractor option activity for the year ended December 31, 2018 and 2017.
+The following is a summary of Canadian denominated contractor option activity for the year ended December 31, 2018 and 2019.

-Number of Options

-Outstanding and

-Exercisable Weighted Average Exercise

-Share Prices Reported in \$CAD (in thousands) Price

-Outstanding and exercisable at December 31, 2016 40 \$ 1.81

-Exercised (21) 1.90

-Forfeited or expired -

-Outstanding and exercisable at December 31, 2017 19 \$ 1.71

-Exercised (19) \$ 1.71

-Outstanding and exercisable at December 31, 2018
+Number of Options Weigh ted Outstanding and Exercisable Avera ige Share Prices Reported in \$CAD (in thousands) Exercise Price Outstanding and exercisable at December 31, 2017 19 \$ 1.71 Exercised (19) \$ 1.71 Outstanding and exercisable at December 31, 2018 - Outstanding and exercisable at December 31, 2019

-The following table presents the overall change in derivative liability for the year ended December 31, 2018 and December 31, 2017:
+The following table presents gain on change in derivative valuation for the year ended December 31, 2019 and December 31, 2018:

-(Loss)/Gain (in t housands) on Derivative Value (in thousands) at Derivative Derivative Warrants/Options December 31, Instruments at December 31, 2018 2017 2018 2017 Options (various expiration dates) • - 167 167 (134) Total - 167 167 (134)
+Gain (in tho usands) on

+Deriv ative

+Instruments a at December

+Derivative Warrants/Options 31 ,

+- 2019 2018

+Options (various expiration dates) 167

+Total - 167